-The deadline to request that a vote-by-mail ballot be mailed is no later than 5 p.m. on the 6th day before the election.
-Otherwise, a vote-by-mail ballot can be picked-up until and including on Election Day.
+The deadline to request that a vote-by-mail ballot be mailed is no later than 5 p.m. on the tenth day before the election.
 However, the ballot must still be received by the Supervisor of Elections no later than 7 p.m. on Election Day if the voted ballot is to count.

-If a voter forgets to sign their certificate with the returned vote-by-mail ballot, he or she may still have the opportunity to correct the omission by completing and returning an Omitted Signature Affidavit for Vote-by-Mail Ballot (DS-DE 139 - English PDF / Español PDF ), along with a copy of his or her identification.
-The deadline to submit the Affidavit, however, is no later than 5 p.m. on the day before the election.
-Failure to follow the instructions carefully may cause his or her ballot not to count.
+If a voter forgets to sign the return envelope or provides a signature on his/her return envelope that does not match signature examples on file with the Lake County Supervisor of Elections office, he or she may correct the discrepancy by completing and returning a Vote-By-Mail Ballot Cure Affidavit (DS-DE 139 - English PDF / Español PDF ).
+The deadline to submit the Affidavit is no later than 5 p.m. the 2nd day after the election.
+Failure to follow the Affidavit instructions carefully may cause his or her ballot not to count.

-Any voter who has requested a vote-by-mail ballot can track the status of his or her ballot online through the Voter Information tool.
+Any voter who has requested a vote-by-mail ballot can track the status of his or her ballot online through the Voter Information Lookup Tool.